Coeur Dalene Idaho, USA Travel Guide

 Visit smaller municipal parks or lake access points outside downtown for quieter experiences, like Higgins Point for peaceful lake views and winter eagle watching.

 Many historic buildings from the late 19th and early 20th centuries.
-A self-guided walking tour of Sherman Avenue reveals architectural details.
+A do-it-yourself-guided walking tour of Sherman Avenue reveals architectural details.

-An historic church with distinctive architecture, integral to the community's early religious life.
+An historic church with distinctive architecture, a key part of the community's early religious life.

 Established in 1878, fragments like the chapel and powder magazine remain, a tangible link to the military post's past.